jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Pad

 Additional audio at the beginning and end of a sound bite.
-Useful when editing in a multitrack session.

 ## PKF